-- 48. Following the Orders, customers were prohibited by social distancing guidelines from accessing and utilizing the Restaurants' dining rooms, thereby prohibiting access to, use of, and operations at the Restaurants. - 49.
-Following the Orders, the Restaurants' employees were prohibited from traveling to or accessing the Restaurant for purposes of preparing and serving dine in food, thereby prohibiting access to, use of, and operations at the Restaurants. - 50.
-Following the Orders, the Restaurants' employees were prohibited from traveling to or accessing portions of the Restaurant utilized exclusively for preparing and serving dine in food, thereby prohibiting access to, use of, and operations at the Restaurants. - 51.
-Following the Orders, the Restaurants' employees were prohibited from working in close proximity to each other, thereby prohibiting access to, use of, and operations at the Restaurants.
-This includes, but is not limited to, social distancing requirements and other safety requirements that are not compatible with professional use of a kitchen. - 52.
-Following the Orders, both Restaurants lost access to the Restaurants, lost use of the Restaurants, lost necessary use of necessary facilities at the Restaurants, and suspended operations at the Restaurants. - 53.
-As a result, both Restaurants suffered and continue to suffer substantial lost business income and other financial losses. - 54.
+- 41. Under the Orders, the Restaurants were forced to close their dining rooms to the public, thereby prohibiting access to, use of, and operations at the Restaurants. - 42.
+Under the Orders, the Restaurants were forced to suspend dine in food offerings at the Restaurants and service of dine in food to customers, thereby prohibiting access to, use of, and operations at the Restaurants. - 43.
+Under the Orders, customers were prohibited from accessing and using the Restaurants' dining rooms, thereby prohibiting access to, use of, and operations at the Restaurants. - 44.
+Under the Orders, customers were prohibited by social distancing guidelines from accessing and utilizing the Restaurants' dining rooms, thereby prohibiting access to, use of, and operations at the Restaurants. - 45.
+Under the Orders, the Restaurants' employees were prohibited from traveling to or accessing the Restaurant for purposes of preparing and serving dine in food, thereby prohibiting access to, use of, and operations at the Restaurants.

+- 46. Under the Orders, the Restaurants' employees were prohibited from traveling to or accessing portions of the Restaurant utilized exclusively for preparing and serving dine in food, thereby prohibiting access to, use of, and operations at the Restaurants. - 47.
+Under the Orders, the Restaurants' employees were prohibited from working in close proximity to each other, thereby prohibiting access to, use of, and operations at the Restaurants.
+This includes, but is not limited to, social distancing requirements and other safety requirements that are not compatible with professional use of a kitchen. - 48.
+Under the Orders, both Restaurants lost access to portions of the Restaurants (and property therein), lost use of the Restaurants (and property therein), lost necessary use of necessary facilities at the Restaurants (and property therein), and suspended operations at the Restaurants. - 49.
+As a result, both Restaurants were rendered untenantable and both Restaurants suffered and continue to suffer substantial lost business income and other financial losses. - 50.
 These extraordinary losses of business income (and concern for their employees' welfare) are precisely why the Restaurants took out insurance policies with Defendant that included business interruption coverage, which were meant to cover these losses.